-How Gender Shapes Presidential Debates — Including Between Two Men
+How Gender Shapes Presidential Debates — Even When Between 2 Men

 With news that the president and first lady have tested positive for coronavirus, Tuesday night's presidential debate can seem like a distant memory by now.

-Which is particularly wild because the debate was also unlike any Americans have tuned into before.
+That is particularly wild because the debate was unlike any Americans have tuned into before.
 CNN's Jake Tapper called it "the worst debate I have ever seen" and a "disgrace."

 In other words, it was a mess — and quantifiably so.

-One analysis from Factba.se found that the debate changed speakers 1,210 times.
+One analysis from Factba.se found that the debate switched speakers 1,210 times.
 That's more than once every five seconds.

-And while both candidates stepped on each other many times, Trump interrupted three times more than Biden, according to the Washington Post's Aaron Blake.
-Trump interrupted Biden 71 times, to Biden's 22 interruptions.
+And while both candidates stepped on each other many times, Trump interrupted three times more than Biden, according to The Washington Post's Aaron Blake.
+By the count, Trump interrupted Biden 71 times, to Biden's 22 interruptions.

 (The huge discrepancy between his count and Factba.se's is in part because Blake was only counting Trump and Biden and not moderator Chris Wallace, and also because he used very strict criteria to define "interruption.")